 Members of Tanfield have been at the forefront of legal developments, as well as some of the highest profile cases, concerning Public Rights of Way.

-The Set’s cross-disciplinary approach demonstrates an outstanding innovation within the industry, drawing together specialist expertise in Village Greens & Commons, Boundary Disputes, Registered and Unregistered Land, Construction & Developments.
+The Set’s cross-disciplinary approach demonstrates an outstanding innovation within the industry, drawing together specialist expertise in Village Greens & Commons, Boundary Disputes, Land Registration, Construction & Developments.